-Skills Needed for Good Customer Success Representatives
+Skills and Competencies Needed to Be a Good Customer Success Representative

 A crucial part of establishing and maintaining fruitful relationships with your customers is account management.
 A Customer Success Rep helps the customer customize your solution to be compatible with their needs and goals.
 Because, at the end of the day, your CSRs need to make sure these individuals are happy with what they’re offered, so your business can keep on growing further.

 One of the main roles of a CSR is to make sure all customers efficiently use your business’s product or service.
 And that’s done through customer support efforts.
 A trusted Customer Success Rep will usually do this by scheduling calls or demos with your customers, thus giving them efficient training on how to use your solution, while focusing on building those relationships.
 That’s not to say that customer success reps should take the role of customer support, but rather assist and inform the efforts of the support teams.
 More on this a bit further down the article.

 Since the main focus of CSRs is to keep your customers happy at all times and just for one-stop purchases only, there are a lot of soft skills that need to be mastered, such as:

 - Strategic thinking

 Ability to Upsell & Cross-sell

 Besides having the social skills to tackle customers’ onboarding, overall health scores, and satisfaction level with your product or service, Customer Success Representatives also need to have the ability to up- and cross-sell.
 Why?
 Because that’s where the most efficient business growth stems from.
 And since they’re always in high contact with your customers, they’re able to pinpoint the most favorable moment for up- or cross-selling opportunities.

 Is a Customer Success Representative Different from a Customer Support Rep?